sibyllinesoft/lens/README.md

 - Run tests: `cargo test`
 - Lint (clippy): `cargo clippy --workspace`

+Legacy Python and Node-based simulators have been removed.
+Operational tooling should now be implemented against the real Rust surface area (HTTP API + CLI).
-Pull requests are welcome.
-Please keep new code documented and covered by unit or integration tests.
+Pull requests are welcome—please keep new code documented and covered by unit or integration tests.

 ## License